RBingham99/tech242-AWS-linux/Day1/what-is-cloud/README.md

 My take-away from this is that cloud computing can be very benificial but isn't the fix all answer to everything as it does have downsides.

 # Opex vs Capex
-Opex - operating expenses - day-to-day expenses that a company incurs to keep its business running Capex - Capital expenditures - major purchases that a company makes
+Opex - operating expenses - day-to-day expenses that a company incurs to keep its business running<br>
+Capex - Capital expenditures - major purchases that a company makes

 My take-away from this is that you should always consider what will be cheaper in the long run, the initial capex or the ongoing opex.